THE MIDDLE WAY

 And immediately i thought of how some birds and horses see their entire visual field without focusing on anything special, with their so-called peripheral vision.
 This was a clear and specific third way.

-At first i didn't think anymore about The Middle Way, i was just curious about how animals used this way of sensing.
+For a while i forgot about The Middle Way, i became fascinated with how animals used this way of sensing.
 And my first experiments with this are described in the opening paragraphs of Welcome To The Panorama.

 It took several years, for me to return to Buddhism and realise that the hunch was correct.